Student Complaints and Grievances

 Minnesota State University, Mankato has a commitment to a respectful learning environment.
 Students have the right to seek a remedy for when they believe a campus office/department or a Minnesota State employee treated them in an improper, unfair or arbitrary manner.
 Students are encouraged to resolve the matter informally before initiating the formal complaint process.
 Students seeking advice may contact the Minnesota State Student Association or an academic advisor.
 The University maintains a record of all complaints and grievances filed and are collected and archived in the Student Affairs Division.
 Review the University's Student Complaints and Grievances Policy (PDF) for more information.

 The goal of the complaint/grievance procedure is to quickly address a student's question/concern about a decision, action or inaction and come to a resolution agreeable to the student and the college as soon as possible.
-For more information, resoruces and an online from visit our Student Affairs site.
+Visit Student Complaints and Appeals for resources and more information.

 The outcome of a complaint/grievance may be appealed by the grievant or the employee(s) named in the complaint/grievance if either party has new information or evidence of procedural errors in the handling of the grievance that substantially impacted the outcome.